Entering Ticket Time Entries in AutoTask

 1. Use the "active voice", not the "passive voice" to describe what you did.
 For example, it is more clear to say, "I updated the device" (active voice) than to say "The device was updated" (passive voice).

-1. For long checklists: While it is not necessary to enter every checklist item in the time entry, you must indicated that work was done by you.
-The phrase "completed seven checklist items," for example, is appropriate.
+1. For long checklists: While it is not necessary to enter every checklist item in the time entry, you should indicate that work was done by you.
+The phrase "completed several checklist items," for example, is appropriate.
 The phrase "completed" by itself is not adequate.

 1. Comments about how thrilled the customer was, while personally rewarding, do not belong in the time entry.
 If you feel it's warranted, you can add them in the internal note section.

-1. Do not use time entry internal notes to advise the office admin of follow-up items as they will not be seen.
+1. Please do not use time entry internal notes to advise the office admin of follow-up items as they will not be seen.

-1. If the session for which you're entering the time was the one during which an issue was resolved, note that in the time entry.
+1. If you resolved the issue in the session for which you're entering the time, note in the time entry that the issue was resolved.